-

 A model of cancer metastasis

 Pancreatic cancer cells are grown in a 3D environment.
 Invasive migration away from the spheroid can model metastatic invasion in vitro.
-Our lab is investigating the mechanisms by which tumor cells alter their metabolism to drive metastasis.
+We’re investigating the mechanisms by which tumor cells alter their metabolism to drive metastasis.
+This image shows a fluorescent micrograph of pancreatic tumor cells grown in a 3D extracellular matrix, stained for actin in red, highlighting one cell invading away from the spheroid.

 Overview